 ‘Damn’ he said ‘I knew something was slowing me down’.
 He rode on without a backward glance, leaving the young man as a crumpled, bloody heap in the middle of the road.

-In Quillian, Du Guesclin asked the best way to get to Rennes les Bains.
-He was told that the most accessible route was on the main route via Couisa from where Rennes les Bains was only a short distance off the road to Arques.
-There was however another route, A short cut, little more than a track, came off the road to St Feriole, which led past the summer residence of the Château Mazerou, the summer residence of the Bishops of Albi and on to the villages Of St Just and Le Bezu, through the Bishops’ country estates.
+In Quillan, Du Guesclin asked the best way to get to Rennes Les Bains.
+He was told that the most accessible route was on the main route via Couisa from where Rennes Les Bains was only a short distance off the road to Arques.
+There was however another route, A short cut, little more than a track, came off the road to St Feriole, which led past Château Mazerou, the summer residence of the Bishops of Albi and on to the villages Of St Just and Le Bezu, through the Bishops’ country estates.

 Du Guesclin was warned that the estates were now private hunting ground and even to enter the estate invoked instant excommunication.

 As they turned off the road from Quillian to Couisa towards St Feriole, they found themselves travelling behind a party consisting of guards, servants and at the head of the party a large elaborate gold cross, followed by three portly men dressed in the unmistakable garb of the Roman Church.
 Before long the small procession turned off the track through a set of stone gateposts without a gate.
-The Routiers found themselves staring a large notice on the other side of the track they were following.
+Du Guesclin found himself staring a large notice on the other side of the track they were following.

 Campestre de Diu.

 Du Guesclin studied the note for a long time, “What does it say Gerade?’